Charge Your Maxoak Bluetti EB150/EB240 With Solar Panels

 Related Post: What Is A Solar Generator & How Does It work?

 I use MC4 extension cables like the Windynation extension cables.
-If you’re doing a series-parallel connection, you might need a couple of the shorter versions to reach.
+If you’re doing a series-parallel connection, you might need two shorter versions to reach.
+Make sure the extension cables you get are thick enough to handle the total amperage of your solar panels.

 Frequently Asked Questions